 Start by sharing personal and professional experiences.
 For example, a seasoned manager may tell of their first disastrous sales call, emphasizing inadequate preparation, aggressive posturing, and lack of empathy.
 The manager would next address these flaws by practicing calls and researching the prospect’s background, business, position, and pain issues.

 The next thing to keep in mind is to let your team members evaluate their own performance.
 Representatives who can assess what they do well and where they can improve become more self-aware.
 Self-awareness leads to self-confidence, which leads to more consistent sales.
 Following self-evaluation, they can consider their areas of error and devise a plan of action to address them.

 Using software to your advantage

-If you are looking for an SPM software that can help you measure your sales team’s performance, then Varicent might be the right fit for you.
+If you are looking for SPM software that can help you measure your sales team’s performance, then Varicent might be the right fit for you.
 Learn more about Varicent and what they have to offer.

 Other than the above pointers, there are a few other factors that affect sales performance.